vip-pana/weRoad-laravel/README.md

 - `travelId`: UUID, Foreign Key di Travels
 ***
 ## Frontend
 The frontend is Blade based with views split into folders per domain, using components from the `components` folder.
-Views have elements that are visible using `@can` directives which allows you to show something based on a check on the middlewares
+Views have elements that are visible using `@can` directives which allows you to show something based on a check on the middlewares.
+***
+## Tests
+The tests are built using **Pest**, a PHP framework for unit testing.
+Most of the tests are of the Feature type which deal with testing the functioning of the app's features.
+To run the tests use the `php artisan test` command and all the tests will be executed completely.

+The tests cover the functionality of:
+- Authentication
+- Route authorization
+- Features on dashboard page
+- Features on the travel page

+## Other
+The project uses Pint as the linter, to run it just use the command `./vendor/bin/pint`